 Findings suggesting abnormalities in the ovaries or uterus based on the physical examination

-Transvaginal ultrasonography can detect most polyps, fibroids, endometrial cancer, and areas of thickening in the lining of the uterus (which may be precancerous).
+Transvaginal ultrasonography can detect most polyps, fibroids, endometrial cancer, abnormalities in the ovaries, and areas of thickening in the lining of the uterus (which may be precancerous).
 If transvaginal ultrasonography detects areas of thickening, other tests may be done to check for small polyps or other masses.
 One or both of the following tests may be done:

 An endometrial biopsy is usually also done to check for precancerous changes and for cancer in women with any of the following: